-Mineral Area College holds EMT graduation
+Mineral Area College holds EMT Graduation

 You have free articles remaining.

-Graduating students included Katie C. Babcock, Park Hills; Riley E. Burlbaw, Farmington; Cory L. Campbell, Farmington; Lauren E. Chapman, Farmington; Abbigail L. Drennen, Potosi; Nicholas X. Ellis, Perryville; Adam Z. James, Jackson; Keith A. Knox, Valles Mines; Emma M. Lewis, Leadwood; Michele L. Mayes, Ironton; Austin J. Shinabargar, Mineral Point; Kurtis M. Shoemake, Festus; Courtney L. Stahl, Hillsboro; Emily A. Thurman, Leadwood; and Katlin N. Weeks, Belgrade.
+Katie C. Babcock, Park Hills; Riley E. Burlbaw, Farmington; Cory L. Campbell, Farmington; Lauren E. Chapman, Farmington; Abbigail L. Drennen, Potosi; Nicholas X. Ellis, Perryville; Adam Z. James, Jackson; Keith A. Knox, Valles Mines; Emma M. Lewis, Leadwood; Michele L. Mayes, Ironton; Austin J. Shinabargar, Mineral Point; Kurtis M. Shoemake, Festus; Courtney L. Stahl, Hillsboro; Emily A. Thurman, Leadwood; Katlin N. Weeks, Belgrade.

 At the ceremony, MAC Director of Allied Health Angela Erickson welcomed the graduates, their families, and friends.
 EMT Program Instructor Sarah Shumake was the keynote speaker and graduate Katie Babcock provided graduate reflections.
 Duncan, along with Allied Health Department faculty, presented certificates and badges while MAC Dean of Career and Technical Education Roger McMillian conferred certificates.